What is a Preferred Generic? Why Insurance "Tier 1" is a Price Trap (2026)

 About Xeteor

-xeteor.com, founded in Las Vegas in 2018, is a trusted online guide and curated retailer for generic over-the-counter (OTC) medications.
-We operate like a family-owned business, prioritizing Supply Chain Stability and manufacturing transparency.
+xeteor.com, founded in Las Vegas in 2018, is a trusted online guide and curated retailer specializing in generic over-the-counter (OTC) medicines and pharmacy store-brand alternatives.
+We operate like a family-owned business, prioritizing Supply Chain Stability and manufacturing transparency so customers can understand exactly what is behind the label.

-We are the creators of the Xeteor Rx Quality Ladder and the "Premium vs. Value" curation strategy.
-We use these frameworks to vet every product we sell.
+We are the creators of the Xeteor Rx Quality Ladder and the Premium vs. Value curation strategy.
+These frameworks help evaluate manufacturing consistency, supply chain reliability, and product quality across the OTC market.

 Our portfolio includes: